Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 So why am I talking about different types of vacation?
 I will go straight to the point.
 Or at least try.

 It is not irrelevant which kind of journey you are trying to sell.
 Neither is the destination.
-It isn't enjoyable ending up in the mountains if you expected white sandy beaches as far as your eye can see.
+It isn't enjoyable ending up in the mountains if you expect white sandy beaches as far as your eye can see.
 Or end up on the sandy beach during winter when all you need is sunshine.

 After asking yourself those questions, you will probably end up with even more questions because you will notice that not all customers are on the same page, and you need to work with different target groups.
 Their pains and desires are different from one another.